 You can host a simple drinks reception here, complete with delectable canapés, or run straight into your wedding breakfast and evening reception.
 However you choose to structure your day, the specialised events team and in-house chefs provide great service.

 For hassle-free planning, The Watershed also provides flexible wedding packages with prices dependent on the size of your wedding.
 Small weddings really benefit from this deal, so it’s worth asking for a tour of the venue as soon as possible.

 Though the SS Great Britain was once the longest passenger ship in the world, it’s now the perfect venue for an intimate wedding day with your closest family and friends.

-The ship was originally designed by the great Isambard Kingdom Brunel in 1843 and now stands in the Bristol dry-dock as an enduring pillar of Victorian elegance and grandeur, having been salvaged and lovingly restored in the 70s.
+The ship was originally designed by Isambard Kingdom Brunel in 1843 and now stands in the Bristol dry-dock as an enduring pillar of Victorian elegance and grandeur, having been salvaged and lovingly restored in the 70s.

 Holding your small wedding below deck might sound a bit claustrophobic.
 However, there’s a surprising amount of room to host beautiful ceremonies without the space feeling cramped.